4. Paradis

 The grace I seek …

-Lord how many times have I heard a call like Brother Polycarp’s to go far away from what I call home or a challenge from a general or provincial chapter asking me to join in a common endeavor that would do violence to my default routine?
+Lord how many times have I felt a call similar to Brother Polycarp’s to leave what I call home to join in a mission that would mean following you?

-How many times have I defended myself from those calls?
-Hold me back from doing it again.
-Slow me down to give this decision the consideration it deserves because it ultimately comes from you.
-Send your Spirit over me to temper my indifference with honest discernment like yours in the desert.
+How many times have I resisted those calls?
+How often have I felt myself resonate with them?
+Slow me down to give this decision the consideration it deserves because I believe it ultimately comes from you.
+Send your Spirit over me to overcome my indifference with honest discernment like yours for forty days in the desert.

 Setting the tone